 - We provide and fund affordable, accessible, in-depth psychotherapy for people in need, through our nationally recognized Schiele Clinic.
 Our onsite treatment center, coupled with our unique Alumni referral network, offers low-fee, sliding-scale treatment services with no waiting list.

 - We offer educational programs to the community in an effort to illuminate the complexities of human interaction and enrich community life.
-The Centene Speakers’ Series, for example, focuses on timely issues such as childhood trauma, while Arts & Analysis provides varied opportunities to apply psychoanalytic ideas to noteworthy films, plays, books, music and more.
+The Centene Speakers’ Series, for example, focuses on timely issues such as childhood trauma, anxieties, race and culture, and more.

 - Our ongoing multiple diversities initiative in curriculum development, training, and recruitment is serving as a model for the American Psychoanalytic Association.

 - Our footprint is both local and global.
 Our Faculty, Graduates and Alumni are highly active in St. Louis metro-area social agencies, school systems, universities, child centers, and more as well as private practices.
 They give presentations, lectures, and participate in symposia around the country and the world, representing the Institute and its core values.

 - We partner with the community, collaborating with dozens of organizations, agencies, schools, and universities through a variety of programs including hosting practicum students and presenting community lectures.
 We are governed by an independent Board of Directors, comprised of members of the mental health, business, and volunteer communities in the St. Louis area.